Hover over the buttons to see the contents of each page.

 “What should I take away from this guide, if anything?”

-“How did the introduction of Dendro affect Lisa?”
+“How does the Dendro element affect Lisa?”

-As a whole, Dendro has near-complete synergy with how she functions.
-As an On-fielder, Lisa has access to quick and reliable Electro Applications from her Burst and various attack strings, which pairs well with Quicken, allowing her to capitalize on triggering Aggravate and finally gain a sizable benefit from her EM Ascension stat.
+As a whole, Dendro has near-complete synergy with how Lisa functions.
+As an on-fielder, she has access to quick and reliable Electro Applications from her Burst and various attack strings, which pairs well with Quicken, allowing her to capitalize on triggering Aggravate and a sizable benefit from her EM Ascension stat.
+Yet, as an off-fielder, she transforms into a competitive Electro teammate due to how much she triggers Aggravate from her Burst alone.

 Lisa's Best Role in a Team